ernstki/CS1021C_Lab10/README.md

 Game Help
 ---------
-You are the head of an up-and-coming trading company based in Hong Kong in the 19th century and the captain of your own ship.
+The game is set in 19th century Hong Kong.
+You are the head of an up-and-coming trading company and the captain of your own ship.

 You begin the game in your home port, and can sail to various ports in and around the South China Sea.
-Other ports you may visit are Shanghai, Nagasaki, Saigon (present day Ho Chi Min City in Vietnam), Manila, Singapore, and Batavia (the old Dutch name for Jakarta, the capital city of Indonesia).
+Other ports you may visit are Shanghai, Nagasaki, Saigon (present day Ho Chi Minh City in Vietnam), Manila, Singapore, and Batavia (the old Dutch name for Jakarta, the capital city of Indonesia).